 A Dog Wagging it’s Tail is Friendly

-Dogs use their tails to show a wide range of motion and indicate many different things.
-A slow wagging, low held tail may indicate caution and be a warning to you, not a welcome.
-If you don’t know the dog, don’t assume anything.
-With your own dog, watch carefully for what happens afterwards.
+Dogs use their tails to show a wide range of emotion and to indicate many different things.
+A slow wagging, low-held tail may indicate caution and be a warning to you, not a welcome.

 Dogs and Kids Make Great Friends

-We do our dogs another disservice by casting them in the role of nanny to our children.
+Let’s stop putting dogs at risk by casting them in the role of nanny to our children.
 Dogs are good at teaching their pups how to behave and, lacking thumbs, use their mouths to do so.
-Human skin is more delicate than a dog’s which is protected by a coat of hair.

-We are vulnerable to accidental injury by their teeth.
-When standing, many dogs and children are face to face so when a dog corrects it may be to the child’s face.
+- When standing, many dogs and children are face to face so when a dog corrects it may be to the child’s face.

 Dogs Who Pull on Leash are Dominant